Updated: Dec 9, 2021

 Fixed Version (adding in the process)

 My coach told me I needed to fix my swing or I’d never make varsity.
 At first, I spent hours watching famous golfers like Tiger Woods so I could copy them.
-But that process was frustrating; it never felt right to just do it the way someone else did, and it wasn’t exactly getting me results, either.
+But that was frustrating; it never felt right to just do it the way someone else did, and it wasn’t exactly getting me results, either.
 After what must have been my hundredth bunker shot, I took my bogeys as a sign that something wasn’t working.
 I sat myself down and asked some tough questions: Why isn’t my swing working?
 What kind of swing do I want to have?
 Why do I even golf?
 Some of those questions were easier to answer than others.
-I golf because I love the feeling of being out there on the fairway, staring out at the green at the other end of the hole.
-It’s such a simple, powerful objective: get the ball from here to there the best way you can, in the least strokes.
-The course doesn’t care Tiger would’ve done it; all that matters is how I choose to do it.
-I realized that there is no such thing as one universally “correct” swing, and that the most important lesson is to be true to who I am and use that knowledge to pursue my own goals the best way I can.
+I golf because I love the feeling of being out there on the fairway, staring out at the green at the other end.
+It’s a simple, powerful objective: get the ball from here to there the best way you can, in the least strokes.
+I realized that there's no such thing as one “correct” swing.
+The course doesn’t care how Tiger would’ve done it; all that matters is how I choose to do it.